Research

 Regulation of cell-matrix interactions in vivo

 It is unclear how a melanocyte transitions from a premalignant nevus to an invasive melanoma cell; even less studied is the direct examination of this transition to motility in vivo.
 On 2-dimensional substrates, cancer cells migrate through a net forward movement of cell protrusion at the front and cell retraction at the back.
 Central to this form of cancer cell migration is cell attachment to the underlying substrate through focal adhesion complexes.
 Despite years of research on focal adhesion formation, the function and organization of these structures in their native environment are still unclear.
 What is the composition and dynamic regulation of focal adhesion structures in vivo?
 How do surrounding cells and extracellular matrix composition affect focal adhesion assembly and function in cancer cells?
 Inhibitors targeting focal adhesion components are currently being explored in the clinic, thus it is critical to understand how these complexes function in cancer cell migration in animals.
 We have developed an innovative system in zebrafish larvae in which we can directly visualize the formation of focal adhesion structures in highly migratory melanoma cells on a relatively planar surface of the larval zebrafish skin.
 We have used this system to dissect the composition and dynamics of focal adhesion structures in vivo and have identified unique properties of focal adhesion formation and regulation in cancer cells in their native environments.
+For more information on how focal adhesions are different in vivo versus in cell culture, check out our paper:

 Dicty